Fish ladder: History

 Cameras or other types of devices can be used to count fish as they pass through the ladder.

-A 1714 construction of an old channel bypassing a dam, "originally cut for the passage of fish up and down the river", is mentioned in the 1823 U.S. Circuit Court Case Tyler v.
+A 1714 construction of an old channel bypassing a dam, "originally cut for the passage of fish up and down the river", is mentioned in the 1823 U.S. First Circuit Court case Tyler v.
 Wilkinson.
 This example predates the 1880 fish ladder at Pawtuxet Falls.
 The 1714 channel "wholly failed for this purpose" and, in 1730, a mill was built in its place.
 The channel and its mill usage became an important legal case in U.S. water law.

 A pool and weir salmon ladder was built around 1830 by James Smith, a Scottish engineer on the River Teith, near Deanston, Perthshire in Scotland.
 Both the weir and salmon ladder are there today and many subsequent salmon ladders built in Scotland were inspired by it.

 A version was patented in 1837 by Richard McFarlan of Bathurst, New Brunswick, Canada, who designed a fishway to bypass a dam at his water-powered lumber mill.
 In 1852–1854, the Ballisodare Fish Pass was built in County Sligo in Ireland to draw salmon into a river that had not supported a fishery.
 In 1880, the first fish ladder was built in Rhode Island, United States, on the Pawtuxet Falls Dam.
 The ladder was removed in 1924, when the City of Providence replaced the wood dam with a concrete one.
 USA legislated fishways in 1888.

 As the Industrial Age advanced, dams and other river obstructions became larger and more common, leading to the need for effective fish by-passes.